githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/ReadFromSTDIN/README.md

   prompt(): void =
   println!
-  ("Please input more or type Ctrl-D:") in println!("Please input one integer:");
+  ("Please input more or type Ctrl-D:")

+in
+  println!("Please input one integer:");
-  loop(streamize_fileref_line(stdin_ref), 0)
+  loop(FILEref_streamize_line(the_stdin()), 0)
 end // end of [tally]
+end // end of [tally]
 ```

-Note that the function `isneqz` checks whether a
+Note that the function `isneqz` checks whether a given string is empty
-given string is empty and the function `g0string2int`
+and the external libc function `atoi` (declared in stdlib.h) converts
-converts a given string into the int-value it represents.
+a given string into the int-value it represents.

 As far as I can tell, linear streams are so far a programming feature
 that is only available in ATS.
 I will gradually present more examples
 involving linear streams.

-Happy programming in ATS!!!
+Happy programming in Temptory!!!